 - an official transcript showing courses in progress.

-All required courses must be completed by June 30.
-Summer course registration confirmation must be provided by April 15 (earlier if possible as we will be sending the bulk of offers in late March throughout April).
-All other documentation should have been submitted ideally by January 15, 2020.
+All required and in progress courses and degrees must be completed by June 30 of the BEd year you are applying to.
+All other documentation should have been submitted by January 15 of the BEd year you are applying to. .
 Your file will not be evaluated until we have acceptable proof of registration.

 Conditional Offer of Admission

-If you have been given a conditional offer of admission, courses must be completed by June 30 and official transcripts received in the Teacher Education Office no later than July 31.
+If you have been given a conditional offer of admission, courses must be completed by June 30 of the BEd year you are applying to and official transcripts received in the Teacher Education Office no later than July 31 of the BEd year you are applying to.

 If you have been offered admission conditional upon receipt of final documentation, you must provide UBC with one set of official transcripts for every post-secondary institution you have attended.
 If an official transcript does not indicate the degree name and the degree conferral date, then an official copy of the degree certificate must also be submitted.

-To be considered official, academic records must either be received in official university envelopes, sealed and endorsed by the issuing institution, or be sent via secure electronic delivery by the issuing institution. *Secure Electronic Delivery: the issuing institution sends a link to a secure site to the Teacher Education Office at firstname.lastname@example.org.
+To be considered official, academic records must either be received in official university envelopes, sealed and endorsed by the issuing institution, or be sent via secure electronic delivery by the issuing institution. *Secure Electronic Delivery: the issuing institution sends a link to a secure site to the Teacher Education Office at email@example.com.
 The TEO downloads the transcript from the secure site.
-Important: an e-transcript is downloaded via a link to a secure site.
-It is NOT an email attachment of any kind, even if sent from an authority at the issuing institution.
+Important: an e-transcript is downloaded via a link to a secure site or document sent by the issuing institution to the Teacher Education Office only.

 |Course completion||June 30|